mkurman/synthetic-questions-generation/README.md

 Supported providers for `--provider`:

-featherless, openai, anthropic, qwen, qwen-deepinfra, kimi, z.ai, openrouter, cerebras, together, groq, gemini, ollama, chutes
+featherless, openai, anthropic, qwen, qwen-deepinfra, kimi, z.ai, openrouter, cerebras, together, groq, gemini, ollama, chutes, huggingface, other

+The `other` provider allows you to use any OpenAI-compatible API endpoint by specifying `--provider-url`.

 ### Styles